millermedeiros/basis.css/README.md

 ## Browser Support

 This project targets *modern* browsers (IE 7+, FF 3+, Chrome 4+, Safari 4+,
 Opera 10+).
-Please note that not all features been tested on all these browsers yet.

-If you need to support IE 6 search for descendant selectors `>`, if you delete them code will probably work on IE6 as well, decedant selectors are good to contol scope of the rule (so we can have nested elements without breaking things...)
+If you need to support IE 6 search for descendant selectors `>`, if you delete them code will probably work on IE6 as well, descendant selectors are good to control scope of the rule (so we can have nested elements without breaking things...)